ohuynh21/cse15l-lab-reports/index.md

 # This is a large Heading
 ## This is a smaller Heading
 ### This is a smaller Heading
+# This is a test for the Live Formatting in VSCode
 [This is a link to Google](https://www.google.com/)
 ![Image](https://commonmark.org/help/images/favicon.png)